API

 ---|---|

 The returned data may become invalid as soon as another LAMMPS command has been issued at any point after calling this method.
 If this has happened, trying to read from this data will likely cause julia to crash.
-To prevent this, set copy=true
+To prevent this, copy the returned data.

 Examples